aisinai/vqvae2/README.md

 * Eric K Oermann MD |[github](https://github.com/RespectableGlioma)|[linkedin](https://www.linkedin.com/in/eric-oermann-b829528/)| Instructor, Department of Neurosurgery; Director, AISINAI; Icahn School of Medicine at Mount Sinai
 * Anthony B Costa PhD |[github](https://github.com/acoastalfog)|[linkedin](https://www.linkedin.com/in/anthony-costa-17005a64/)| Assistant Professor, Department of Neurosurgery; Director, Sinai BioDesign; Icahn School of Medicine at Mount Sinai

-See also the list of [contributors](https://github.com/aisinai/vqvae2/contributors) who participated in this project.

 ## License

 This project is licensed under the APACHE License, version 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details

 ## Acknowledgments